ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ### THANK YOU! 💙

 As a wrap up question we asked participants if there was anything else that they’d like to tell us.
 We did not expect that amount of good vibes and want to say thank you to each of you!
 Reading your uplifting and warm comments was pure joy.

+We will continue our quest to further enhance and shape Solidity and are looking forward to the next survey to check in with you again!

 Feel free to reach out to us [via email](mailto:solidity@ethereum.org) or [chat with us](https://gitter.im/ethereum/solidity-dev) should you have any further questions about details of the survey results.